CanDIG/CanDIGv2/docs/install-candig.md

 Note that CanDIG requires **Docker Compose v2**, which is provided alongside the latest version of Docker Engine.
 Versions of Docker which do not provide Docker Compose will unfortunately not work with CanDIG.

+## Resource requirements

+We have successfully run and installed the CanDIGv2 stack on VMs with 4 CPUs and 8GB of memory.

+We recommend giving Docker at least 4 CPUs and 4GB of memory.

 ## Install OS Dependencies